Savage Arms: Left-handed firearms

-Specialty guns are the primary focus of Savage Arms' business.
-All of its product offerings fulfill a special need.
-Weapons designed for left-handed shooters are a good example of this.
+Savage Arms focuses primarily on specialty firearms, offering products designed to meet specific market needs, including firearms intended for left-handed shooters.

 Savage was the first major manufacturer to produce a left-handed hunting rifle in significant quantities, starting in 1959.

 Savage Arms sells 18 different firearms for left-handed shooters with products designed for big game, law enforcement, target competition, and predator hunting, including left-handed slug shotguns and bolt-action and semi-auto rimfire rifles.
 Savage generally releases its products as right-handed models with a left-handed version to follow a few years later.
 Models not available with a stock left-handed version can usually be made to order.
 Savage can convert most of its products to left-handed versions because most of its receivers, bolt releases, and safeties are designed symmetrically.
 Savage can easily convert its products' designs by changing the bolt assembly and moving the ejection port to the opposite side, but most of its competitors have to design completely new receivers.
 Savage's machine tools are likewise set up to quickly and easily switch from producing right-handed products to left-handed ones and back again.